 Step 7 – Bake.
 Spread the batter into the prepared pan evenly.
 In a small cup, mix together sugar and cinnamon.
 Sprinkle that on top.
 This will give you a sweet crunchy top.

-Bake for 35-45 minutes.
+Bake the cake for 35-45 minutes.
 It really depends on your oven, but after 30 minutes I would start checking with a toothpick to see if it’s ready!
-A toothpick should come out clean.
+A toothpick will come out clean when it's done baking.

-Allow to cool, slice, and enjoy!
-This applesauce breakfast cake is soo good!
+Allow the cake to cool, slice, and enjoy!
+This applesauce oatmeal breakfast cake is soo good!
 It stays good on the counter for a day in an airtight container, and in the refrigerator for 5 days!

 Expert Baking Tips